yuechenzhao/mysql-database-python-scrapy/README.md

 #In this project, took the Twitter Token to get the Twitter data from Tweepy API.
 #Then, preprocessed the data with Python.
 #Connected Mysql database with Python using Pymysql module.
-#Built the database and executed the database.
+#Built the database.
+#Excuted the database.